— RECENT AND UPCOMING CHANGES —

 We are making changes to introduce greater flexibility and more transparency for our customers.
 If you got a letter from us about these changes and you want to know more about your options, you can find the answer below.

-You can visit our website ebs.ie/useful-forms (overpayment form) or call us on 0818 300 128, Monday to Friday between 9.00 and 17.00 (except bank holidays).
+You can visit our useful forms page (overpayment form) or call us on 0818 300 128, Monday to Friday between 9.00 and 17.00 (except bank holidays).
 If you are calling us from abroad, please dial +353 (818) 300 128.
 Alternatively, you can visit your local EBS office.

-No. With both options, your repayment will always increase or decrease in line with all interest rate changes on your mortgage account.
+Your repayment will always increase or decrease in line with all interest rate changes on your mortgage account.
 If this happens, we will write to you to confirm your new repayment amount.
+Of course, there is also a range of interest rate options available to you.
+Details of these are available on our mortgage interest rates page.

 No. If you pay your mortgage by direct debit, you don’t need to change anything.